 S Hotel, Taipei

 I had a surprisingly satisfactory day, starting with 15 minutes of prayer and meditation, HIIT exercise, playing the piano, teaching my 6-year-old niece the piano via FaceTime, and finishing an episode of Our Planet (Jungle) with dad at a distance and two glasses of wine.
-I thought I had never had a happier day being trapped at home in quarantine, until I remember my trip to Taipei last September.
+I thought I had never had a happier day being trapped at home in quarantine, until I remembered my trip to Taipei last September.

 It was pouring every single evening during my visit and one day, the typhoon hit.
-All the schools were shut and offices were close.
+All the schools were shut and offices were closed.
 Where was I?
 I was at the S Hotel, chatting away happily with equally bored staff and drinking water out of a Bacarrat crystal glass designed by Philippe Starck.
-Not feeling a little bit delirious, which was commendable considering how dramatic I can be most of the time.
+Not feeling even a little bit delirious, which was commendable considering how dramatic I can be most of the time.
 And in case you wonder, the water still tasted like water.

 I had been wanting to visit S Hotel for a while.
 When I was living in Taipei, this place used to be TGI Fridays.
-I remember the apartment I lived in was only a few blocks away, so I would nipped down to the bar for the giant margaritas and buffalo wings after work sometimes.
+I remember the apartment I lived in was only a few blocks away, so I would nip down to the bar for the giant margaritas and buffalo wings after work sometimes.
 It’s always a jolly time and I miss it terribly.
 So I thought it would be interesting to see if this place can rival the good old stamping ground.

-S Hotel is built and managed by the Chinese restaurateur, Wang Xiao Fei, as a gift to his mega successful Taiwanese wife/ actress, S.
+S Hotel is built and managed by the Chinese restaurateur, Wang Xiao Fei, as a gift to his mega-successful Taiwanese wife/ actress, S.

 But the books on the shelves are not real.
 The pearl necklaces hung on the wall aren’t either.
 There are photos of S here and there, some with her equally famous sister, some with her daughter.
 Some call this idea of Wang romantic, some call it opportunistic.
 It’s a free world.
 If a man wants to spend 200 million TWD to a carve a business in a city he frequently visits but for his wife, I am all for it.

 Service was second to none.
 All the staff were friendly, helpful, as they should be.
 The only downside was there were no buffalo wings.
-So I think we have a clear winner.
+So, I think we have a clear winner.

 With love x